ridermw/hi-code/stacks.md

     return ans;
 }
 ```

+### Complexity

-- Time Complexity: O(n) since we iterate through the input array once.
+**Time Complexity**: O(n) since we iterate through the input array once.
 In the worst case, each element is pushed and popped from the stack exactly once.

-- Space Complexity: O(n) in the worst case where all elements are pushed to the stack.
+**Space Complexity**: O(n) in the worst case where all elements are pushed to the stack.

-## Largest Rectangle in Histogram (LeetCode Problem 84)
+## Largest Rectangle in Histogram | LeetCode 84 | Hard
 Given an array of integers heights representing the histogram's bar height where the width of each bar is 1, find the area of the largest rectangle in the histogram.

 ### Examples:
 1. Input = [2, 1, 5, 6, 2, 3], Output = 10
    - Rectangle with height 5: extends from index 2 to 3 (width 2) = 5×2 = 10
    - This is the maximum area possible
 2. Input = [2, 4], Output = 4 since the largest rectangle is one bar of height 4 with area 4.
 3. Input = [1,2,3,4,5], Output = 9
    - Rectangle with height 3: extends from index 0 to 4 (width 5 at height 1, or width 3 at height 3)
    - Best is height 3 × width 3 = 9
+4. Input = [6,2,5,4,5,1,6], Output = 12
+5. Input = [1,1,1,1], Output = 4

 ### Pseudocode:
 ```